Printer Friendly FCN Part 2 Course Outline

 All students must develop a Personal Learning Plan with S.M.A.R.T. goals on exit from the FCN course that includes competencies for which they did not receive a full mark.

 Passing Grade - Students achieving a grade of 75% or higher are considered to have met the exit competencies for FCN Part 2 at an entry level.
 Marking distribution is as follows:

 Percentage of total mark per activity

-Attendance: 10% of the final mark is allotted to attendance.
-Students that attend the entire FCN Part 2 (Clinical) will be given the full 10%, which is up to 2% for each full day attended.
-Students will lose 1% from their final mark for missing up to a 1/2 day, or 2% for 3.5 - 7 hours missed.
+Participation - 20% of the final mark is allotted to participation.
+Students that attend and participate in all the exercises for the entire FCN Part 2 (Clinical) will be given the full 20%.
+Students will lose 5% from their final mark for every 30 minutes they are late, up to a maximum of 20%.

 Interpretation of Final Grades

 Recommendation - Practice within an agency with an onsite mentor or an easily accessible mentor, for a minimum of two years.

 Not Competent - Does not meet exit competencies effectively or consistently.

 Recommendation - The student cannot practise foot care.
 Recommended to get remedial assistance prior to applying for re-entry to the course.

 - Not Competent– Student was absent for a portion of the course resulting in skill development and/or skill assessment being incomplete.